-The Bank's Assembly determines the amount of investments in fixed and intangible assets at the beginning of the year, based on procurement plan for fixed and intangible assets, which is within the prescribed limits by the National Bank of Serbia.
-The General Meeting of the Bank also determines the amount of investments in non-financial legal entities.
-The accounting department monitors the compliance of the procurement with the approved procurement plan for fixed assets for the current year, quarterly.
+The Bank's Assembly determines the amount of investments in fixed assets and intangible investments at the beginning of the year, based on the fixed assets and intangible investments procurement plan, which is within the limits prescribed by the National Bank of Serbia.
+The Bank's Assembly also determines the amount of investments in other legal entities that are not in the financial sector at the beginning of the year.
+The Accounting Department monitors the compliance of procurement with the approved fixed assets procurement plan for the current year during the quarter.

-32.7.
+30.7.
 Country Risk